slvg01/17_NRJ/README.md

+⚡ *This project is a work in progress!* ⚡

-# 🇧🇪 API-SSMS-SQL-Tableau Project on Belgium Energy Production
+# API-SSMS-SQL-Tableau Project on Belgium Energy Production

 ## 🚀 Project Overview